parisapahlevan/GifTastic/README.md

 # Emotions GIPHY
-Using the GIPHY API to make a dynamic web page that populates with gifs Emotions! created an array of strings, each one related to a topic that interests you.
+Application that uses the GIPHY API to make a dynamic web page that populates with gifs of your choice. created an array of strings, each one related to a topic that interests you.
 Save it to a variable called topics.

 I chose Emotions!